uwcse440/web-cse440-wi20/angular-workspace/src/app/assignments/assignment2/assignment2.component.content.md

 - Who you observed or interviewed, their background, and the environment.
 - Note anything unique about each participant and comment on the rationale behind these observations.
+- What did you learn?
+- What tasks, problems, or opportunities did you uncover?

 Across your participants, we expect some emergence of common themes, problems, and practices.